 -

-Plan 2 student loan threshold freeze
+What is the impact of the Plan 2 student loan threshold freeze?

 See how the Plan 2 student loan threshold freeze from April 2027 will impact your loan repayments.
 Gain an understanding and breakdown of the figures over the life of a Plan 2 student loan.